What size of skis do I need? Well, considering ones height and weight are a good place to start.

 If you’re a beginner a good tip is to go for the slightly shorter skis while advanced and experts might want to plump for a longer ski.

-When asking yourself what size skis do I need, there are also other factors to consider such as terrain and type of ski.
+When asking yourself what size of skis do I need, there are also other factors to consider such as terrain and type of ski.
 Shorter skis allow for easier turns, but may be more unstable at higher speeds.
 You may also pick shorter skis if you like to make short, quick turns or if you want a carving ski with no rocker.

 Alternatively, if you ski fast, want to ski off-piste or want a ski that has a lot of rocker, best to go longer.
 Rocker skis are easier to pivot between turns and can be skied slightly longer.
 Longer skis are more stable at high speeds but they’re less responsive in tight turns.
 Sometimes a ski that is too long means a skier struggles to find the balance point.